JasperGeh/questlog/PROJECT_TRACKER.md

 This document tracks all planned improvements, features, and extensions for the Todo-Quest application.

+## Bugs

+- [x] "⏳The ancient texts are being consulted..." toast does not disappear until page reload - FIXED: Changed from checking `loadingToastId` state to using local `toastId` variable
+- [x] Default filter is 'Completed', not 'Active' - NOT A BUG: Verified filter defaults correctly to 'all'

 ---

 ## 🎯 Architecture & Code Quality